Skip to content

 What You Gain

-• Fully open and transparent power analyzer
+• Open, transparent power analyzer with raw-data traceability

-• Reproducible results
+• Reproducible results and configurable probing/scaling

-• Scientific accuracy without vendor lock-in
+• Practical accuracy without vendor lock-in

 License